cloudoperators/greenhouse/docs/getting-started/operations/authorization-webhook.md

 The authorization webhook integrates with the Kubernetes API server's authorization chain as an additional authorizer **after RBAC**.
 When a user attempts to access a Greenhouse resource:

-1. **RBAC is evaluated first** - If RBAC allows or denies the request, that decision is final
+1. **RBAC is evaluated first** — If RBAC allows the request, it is granted immediately
-2. **If RBAC returns NoOpinion**, the webhook is consulted for `greenhouse.sap` resources
+2. **If RBAC returns NoOpinion** (no matching rule), the webhook is consulted for `greenhouse.sap` resources
 3. The webhook extracts the user's **support-group claims** from their IdP token groups
 4. It fetches the target resource and reads its **`greenhouse.sap/owned-by` label**
 5. It validates that the referenced Team exists and is marked as a **support-group**
 6. Access is **allowed** only if one of the user's support-groups matches the resource owner

+If no authorizer in the chain allows the request, it is denied by default.
+Note that the webhook can only authorize requests targeting a **specific named resource** — collection operations (list, watch) must be granted via RBAC.

 ```mermaid
 sequenceDiagram